You are here

 Sa Caleta restaurant is a former fishermen's shelter that today is a cosy family-run restaurant, with views overlooking the beach and the red stone cliffs.
 You can choose from typical Ibizan and Spanish cuisine on offer, like monkfish with seafood sauce, different types of paella or the delicious bullit de peix fish stew.
 A must-try is their café Caleta, coffee flavoured with a heady mix of alcohol, fruit and spices set alight at your table in a distinctive clay bowl.

-Tip: Take a stroll to the seventh century BCE settlement, established by the Phoenicians, the people that gave the island its name and try to imagine how life was in this proto Ibiza.
+Tip: Take a stroll to the seventh-century BCE settlement, established by the Phoenicians, the people who gave the island its name and try to imagine how life was in this proto-Ibiza.

 Yemanja